TrentonHill/Smokey-Sense/README.md

 * The overlay uses **SharpDX + Direct3D11** to avoid the FPS & tearing issues observed with GDI.
 This is a major performance improvement in full matches.
 * **Costura.Fody** is used in the project file so referenced assemblies are embedded into the final exe; the result is a single distributable binary.
 * Offsets are obtained from public A2X sources on startup — if offsets fail to fetch, the console will print an error and continue using cached values (if present).

----

-## Disclaimer & Safety

-This project is for education and research.
-Cheating in multiplayer games can result in permanent bans.
-I do not recommend using it in live competitive matches.
-Use offline or with bots if you want to test.
-I am not responsible for bans or other consequences.

----

-If you want, I can also:

-* produce a shortened release notes template for the Releases page, or
-* generate a `CHANGELOG.md` stub that you can append to with version-specific entries.

-Which one do you want next?